MiDataInt/mdi/docs/commands/00_index.md

 ---
-title: "Command_Structure"
+title: "Command Structure"
 has_children: true
 nav_order: 20
 ---

+## One utility, multiple actions

+Similar to other common utilities (git, docker, etc.), the MDI utility takes various input formats to execute many tasks in different ways.

-The mdi command line utility provides inline help when called without any subcommands or options.
+Call the utility without any subcommands or options to see the basic structures.

 ```bash
 $ mdi